bagustris/octave-tutorial/_episodes/02-scripts.md

 {: .matlab}

-Before we can use it, we need to make sure that this file is visible to MATLAB.
-MATLAB doesn't know about all the files on your computer, but it keeps an eye on several directories.
+Before we can use it, we need to make sure that this file is visible to Octave.
+Octave doesn't know about all the files on your computer, but it keeps an eye on several directories.
 The most convenient of these directories is generally the "working directory", or "current directory".
 To find out the